The Ultimate Guide to Aggravated DWI Charges in Missouri

 In Missouri, a driver with a blood alcohol content equal to or greater than the legal limit of .08% may be convicted of a DWI with no other evidence required.
 The chemical test is often sufficient evidence.

-This is what is referred to as per se BAC limit DWI law.
-The state of Missouri has also set laws that impose enhanced penalties for aggravated DWI which includes having a BAC of 0.15% or higher.
+This is referred to as per se BAC limit under DWI laws.
+Missouri has also set laws that impose enhanced penalties for aggravated DWI, including having a BAC of 0.15% or higher.

 In addition, anyone under the age of 21 is subject to a blood alcohol content (BAC) level of not more than 0.02%.
 Driving above this limit will usually result in harsh penalties for the driver.

-An aggravated DWI in Missouri involves being found guilty of DWI in addition to aggravating circumstances such as having blood alcohol levels above the legal limit, having a child in the car, or previous DWI conviction.
+An aggravated DWI in Missouri involves being found guilty of DWI in addition to aggravating circumstances such as having blood alcohol levels above the legal limit, having a child in the car, or having a prior conviction for DWI.

 Given the severity of the penalties, it is critical to always work with a DWI attorney with the skill and experience to get you favorable outcomes.

-While we do not guarantee a similar outcome in line with prior results, the team at Ozarks DWI Law Clinic has helped past clients avoid the harsh consequences of conviction including license revocation, community service, prison sentences, and high fines.
+While we do not guarantee a similar outcome in line with prior results, the Ozarks DWI Law Clinic team has helped past clients avoid the harsh consequences of conviction, including license revocation, community service, prison sentences, and high fines.